scr1ttyy/scr1ttyy.github.io/README.md

 ## 📖 Personal Blog About My Cybersecurity Journey

+### About Me
+My name is Kyle, an aspiring Red Teamer/Entrepreneur that is currently working towards breaking into cybersecurity.

 Welcome to my little world where I record my steps on becoming a Cybersecurity Practioner (especially Red Teaming).
 This blog post serves as my personal journal as well as a guide for aspiring individuals who want to break into cybersecurity.